open-telemetry/opentelemetry-specification/specification/api-metrics.md

 ### Required label keys

 Metric instruments list an optional set of _required label keys_ to support potential optimizations in the metric export pipeline.
+This is an option in the sense that the empty set (of required label keys) is a valid setting.
+If required label keys are provided, it implies that the SDK can infer a value for the required label from the `LabelSet`.

-There is an important relationship between metric Instruments, their required label keys, and LabelSets.
-To support efficient pre-aggregation in the metrics export pipeline, we must be able to infer the value of the required label keys from the `LabelSet`, which implies that they are not dependent on dynamic context.
-All this means that the value of a required label key is explicitly unspecified unless it is provided in the `LabelSet`, by definition, and not to be taken from other context.
+To support efficient pre-aggregation in the metrics export pipeline, we must be able to infer the label value from the `LabelSet`, which implies that they are not dependent on dynamic context.
+Required label keys address this relationship.
+The value of a required label key is explicitly unspecified unless it is provided in the `LabelSet`, by definition, and not to be taken from other context.

 ### Input methods